michaelhaaf/5A6-F23/src/content/docs/about/syllabus.md

 > This course covers the process of software development, consisting of the proposal, design, implementation, documentation, and deployment of a software project.
 Students will learn the skills necessary to create a mobile application using the Android framework in Kotlin.

+This course continues on Application Development I, with a few twists.
+Rather than developing in a language and for a platform that we are all familiar with, we will **practise learning new programming paradigms in a new language**, for the purpose of **creating applications that cohere with modern development best practises**.
+We will do this by engaging with open source projects right from the beginning of this course, and learning how they are constructed in order to make similar applications ourselves.

+After this course, you should feel more confident approaching developing a new project in ANY programming language, for ANY platform, by employing the best practises for a specific language and target platform to a higher level.

 ## Course Format

 ### Logistics